JacquesCarette/Drasil/wiki/Creating-Your-Project-in-Drasil.md

 ## Getting Started:

-- Instructions on how to build a virtual machine for [Linux on Windows](https://learn.microsoft.com/en-us/windows/wsl/install) (optional)
+- Follow the [New Workspace Setup](New-Workspace-Setup) for setting up your machine for working with Drasil.
 - Instructions on how to fork the Drasil repo.
 This is required to create your project in Drasil.
 Also check out this [pull request](https://github.com/JacquesCarette/Drasil/pull/2461) for more information on setting up your own bot for GitHub Actions.
   - TODO: Add instrutions on how to fork
 - [Setting up your workspace](https://github.com/JacquesCarette/Drasil/wiki/New-Workspace-Setup)